Explorer for Endevor

 Explorer for Endevor is included with Eclipse Che version 7.6.0 and above.
 Check here for more information.

 If using Eclipse Che version 7.3 on Kubernetes, follow the Installing Che section here.

 You must first create a host in Explorer for Endevor to enable it to access the repository you want to explore.

 Create a Host in Explorer for Endevor to specify the data source you want to work with.
 This will allow you to view and explore the selected Endevor repositories.

-Open the Explorer for Endevor extension in Visual Studio Code.
+Open the Explorer for Endevor extension.